ratalie/TransparentNFTs/BLANK_README.md

 <div id="top"></div>
 <!--
+*** USED BEST README Template so leaving the references - ngil 01/14/2022
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request
 *** or simply open an issue with the tag "enhancement".